zazaserty/Zadots/README.md

 <div align="left">

 # Za.dots
-My personal, and by consequence opinionated, gentoo rice that follows a dracula-ish colorscheme for ease on the eyes.
-It uses wayland instead of xorg, since it is more modern and cleaner on the codebase.
-I chose hyprland for the compositor, as it is simple to configure and pleasing by design even though it may not be as minimal as dwl or others.
-When it comes to the bar I use waybar because of convenience and out of habit, and I really recommend dunst as the notification manager since it's highly customizable and just works well.
-Last but not least, I like doas for authentication a lot since I do not need all the options that sudo offers for a one-user system and the codebase is smaller.

-But well, enough of my preferences, let's list dependencies and such.
+My personal Gentoo setup is tailored to my preferences and incorporates a Dracula-inspired colorscheme that is easy on the eyes.
+To stay current and maintain a clean codebase, I have opted to use Wayland instead of Xorg.
+For the compositor, I have selected Hyprland for its simplicity and visually pleasing design, despite its slightly less minimalistic features compared to dwl or other options.
+In terms of the bar, I have found Waybar to be highly convenient and habitual.
+As for the notification manager, I highly recommend Dunst, due to its extensive customizability and seamless functionality.

+Regarding authentication, I have found Doas to be an ideal option for a one-user system, as I do not require the full range of options offered by Sudo.
+Its smaller codebase is also a desirable factor.

+Now, let us move on to the dependencies and other related details.

 ## Components and/or requirements
 These config files will probably work on any distro, but gentoo is a personal recommendation for the tinkerers.
 It's a really simple and barebones setup.

-**·Functional [wayland](https://wayland.freedesktop.org/) setup, Gentoo steps [here](https://wiki.gentoo.org/wiki/Wayland).**
+**·Functional [Wayland](https://wayland.freedesktop.org/) setup, Gentoo steps [here](https://wiki.gentoo.org/wiki/Wayland).**

 **·[Hyprland](https://hyprland.org/) as the compositor.**